SmartAgentProtocol/SmartAgents/SmartAgentImprovementProposals(SIPs).md

 Code Leveraged: Open Connect & MetaMask calls from Back End file. https://github.com/SmartAIAgents/SmartAgents/blob/main/backend/src/components/ConnectWallet.tsx

 ## Smart Agent Improvement Proposals In Development

-- SIP #2.
-Defines prompt for swapping / trading tokens using Shapeshift's open source library.

-- SIP #3 Defines prompt for Earning yield on tokens using Shapeshift's open source library.
+- SIP #2 Development of a KeyWeb3LLM to map the relationship between Smart Contacts & text in a Prompt.

+- SIP #3 Development of "Prompt Rank" algorithm to rank the most widely used, & decentralized Smart Contacts related to a specific Prompt.

+- SIP #4 Development of the Dapps Score database that maps the ten values of the Smart Agent community to all Smart Contracts.

-- SIP #4 Defines prompt for adding tokens to a liquidity Pool using Shapeshift's open source library.
+- SIP #5 Adds interface Shapeshift's open source library of Swaps & Earning.

-- SIP #5 Defines prompt for Staking tokens using Lido's tool set.
+- SIP #6 Adds interface for Staking tokens using Lido's tool set.

-- SIP #6 Defines prompt for paying user for their data using Rainfall's protocol.
+- SIP #7 Adds ability to download the Rainfall application for earning user rewards for their data.

-- SIP #7 Defines prompt for generating images with Stable Diffusion.

-- SIP #8 Defines prompt for writting related tasks with Falcon LLM.
+- SIP #8 Adds Stable Diffusion for image generation.

-- SIP #9 Defines prompt for creating a To Do List.
+- SIP #9 Adds Falcon LLM for generating text.

-- SIP #10 Define prompt for writing a press release.
+- SIP #10 Adds API for creating a To Do Lists, Press Releases, Resumes, or Blog Posts with Rosey.AI

-- SIP #11 Define prompt for writing a resume.

-- SIP #12 Define prompt for writing a blog post.

 ## Smart Agent Improvement Proposals Concepts

-- SIP #13 Define prompt for coding a function.
+- SIP #11 Add LLM for coding.

-- SIP #14 Define prompt creating a NFT.
+- SIP #12 Add tool for creating a NFT.

-- SIP #15 Define prompt for finding info on an NFT.
+- SIP #13 Add tools for finding info on an NFT.

-- SIP #16 Define prompt audit this code for known bugs.
+- SIP #14 Add tools for auditing code for known bugs.

-- SIP #17 Define prompt for Degen mode : )
+- SIP #15 Define prompt for Degen mode : ) (ability to adjust risk levels of the Smart Contract options presented by the Smart Agent)

-- SIP #18 Define prompt for starting YouAI.AI style survey to personalize the Smart Agent LLM.
+- SIP #16 Add API for starting YouAI.AI style survey to personalize the Smart Agent LLM.

-- SIP #19 Define prompt for registering a Ethereum Name Service.
+- SIP #17 Add support for registering a Ethereum Name Service for your Smart Agent.

-- SIP #20 Define prompt for registering a FIO crypto handle.
+- SIP #18 Add support for registering a FIO crypto handle for your Smart Agent.